Generalized Composition via Nerves: Models and Algebra: Comma-composers

 Given a small category $C$ and $x, y \in \OB{C}$, then the hom-set $C(x,y)$ is implicated in several basic constructs: the hom functors $C(x,-)$ and $C(-,y)$, and the comma categories $C \downarrow y$ and $x \downarrow C$.

 Statements concerning these ideas can be phrased in terms of the nerve of $C$ as statements about $0$- and $1$-simplices, and the associated nerves for $C \downarrow y$ and $x \downarrow C$. \MS

 Now if $C$ is, for the moment, an arbitrary simplicial set then similar statements can be made concerning simplices $x$ and $y$ of arbitrary dimension.
-If $x \in C_k$ and $y \in C_j$, we may consider any and all $z \in C_{j+k+1}$ such that $x$ and $y$ are subfaces of $z$ {\em and} that the vertices of $x$ and $y$, as sets of vertices of $z$, are disjoint.
+If $x \in C_k$ and $y \in C_j$, we may consider any and all $z \in C_{j+k+1}$ which contain $x$ and $y$ as subfaces of $z$ {\em and} such that the vertices of $x$ and $y$, as sets of vertices of $z$, are disjoint.
 In a phrase, we will say ``$x$ and $y$ are {\em complementary subfaces of $z$}''.
 In this setting, the analog of the hom set $C(x,y)$ is the set, possibly empty, of all $z \in C_{j+k+1}$ in which $x$ and $y$ are complementary.
 The analog of the comma category $x \downarrow C$ is the set

 which we will denote by $C^x$.